Mumsnet and Mr Mueller*

 2. Andreas Mueller has repeatedly said that I was involved in the tribunals against him and carried out my FoI requests on behalf of either the claimants or their solicitors.
 This is entirely untrue, and it would be a very poor solicitor indeed who gathered information in this way.

-3. Members and supporters of the SEEN Network often insist that it is not transphobic.
+4. Members and supporters of the SEEN Network often insist that it is not transphobic.
 I have occasionally responded to this by asking: "If trans people didn't exist, what would the SEEN Network focus on?"
 If the SEEN Network has a mission beyond restricting the rights of trans people, then it seems to me that this question should be easy to answer.
-Andreas Mueller saw an online exchange where I had asked this question of another SEEN Network member, who did not answer it.
+Andreas Mueller saw an exchange where I had asked this question of another SEEN Network member, who did not answer it.
 As co-chair of the SEEN Network, he presumably would have been in a position to help the member come up with an answer.
 Instead, he interpreted the question (possibly in good faith, I can't read his mind) as implying that the SEEN Network seeks the eradication of transgender people.
 He said that my question therefore amounted to "slander" against the SEEN Network (despite its being in writing, which would make it libel if it was any kind of defamation at all).

-4. Perhaps most hurtful were Andreas Mueller's comments in relation to the murder of my husband's stepmother in 2018.
+5. Perhaps most hurtful were Andreas Mueller's comments in relation to the murder of my husband's stepmother in 2018.
 I have previously said that because of this personal connection, I find it particularly upsetting when "gender critical" activists use the topic of violence against women as a Trojan horse for transphobic policies.
 He has insinuated that I don't actually care about my family member's murder and only brought it up to express a pathological hatred of "gender critical" people.

 The impact on me

 The stress of this situation, along with moral injury from witnessing transphobia and cruelty, caused a life-threatening breakdown in my mental health.
-I am writing this in April 2026 and have been very unwell with depression since August 2025.
+I am writing this in June 2026 and have been very unwell with depression since August 2025.
 I have been open about my condition on social media, and those who have worked with me will also be aware that I have been too ill to work.

 I have previously seen evidence that Andreas Mueller monitors my activities closely.
 In my honest opinion, it seems likely that he knew I was vulnerable at the time of the incident described below.